CarlSimmy/DiscordRoyale/README.md

 Start bot: `node dist/index.js`

-*When running, check out what you can do by typing !commands*
+*When up and running, check out what the bot can do by typing !commands.*

 ## Customization